ashwinr63/Tools_Workflow_115_WDDM/README.md

 	c) git diff - This command would provide you with a set of comparisons. some can be file based & some can be content based.

+4) Assuming that you are currently within a Git repository that includes several commits, write the command (or commands) that will display the changes from the commit with the ID of abc123.

+Solution : there are various ways to check the commit changes between 2 different commits. if we are looking for a specific ID then the command 'git diff abc123' can be used to check the difference in commits and display the changes